-Rural land irrigation water providers can claim a deduction for certain expenditure they incur on a landcare operation.
-A rural land irrigation water provider is an entity whose business is primarily and principally supplying water to entities for use in primary production businesses on land in Australia or businesses on land in Australia or businesses (except mining or quarrying businesses) using rural land in Australia.
-For more information, see the Guide to depreciating assets 2006.
-To get this publication, see page 10.
+Rural land irrigation water providers can claim a deduction for certain expenditure that they incur for a landcare operation.
+A rural land irrigation water provider is an entity whose business is primarily and principally supplying water to entities for use in primary production businesses on land in Australia or businesses (except mining or quarrying businesses) using rural land in Australia.
+For more information, see Guide to depreciating assets 2008.
+To get this publication, see page 8.